 San Francisco is known for its multinational cuisine from Chinese to Western and also for its high-end restaurant prices.
-A three-course meal that includes an appetizer, main course and desert can cost anywhere from $25 - 100 plus per head while those who cook at home spend much less with an average monthly food budget of about $200 - 300 a week.
+A three-course meal that includes an appetiser, main course and desert can cost anywhere from $25 - 100 plus per head while those who cook at home spend much less with an average monthly food budget of about $200 - 300 a week.

-As a global city, San Francisco is recognized for its linkages that bear direct and significant socio-economic influences on the international community.
+As a global city, San Francisco is recognised for its linkages that bear direct and significant socio-economic influences on the international community.
 For this reason and more, people understand why the cost of life in the city is nothing ordinary.

 Expat Services in San Francisco

 Don't miss our Expat Services in The United States